↑

 If you’ve launched your blog but still have minimal growth, always revert back to your foundation.

 What’s your brand personality like?
-Is your content packed with value your audience wants to learn more about?
+Is your content packed with the value your audience wants to learn more about?

 Are your titles easy to read, or are you writing sentences in a fancy script that can’t be read on a giant computer screen, let alone a mobile device?